xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

 ## Overview

-The Metro Fabric Design aims to enable simplification across all layers of a Service Provider network.
-Thus, the Metro Fabric services layer focuses on a converged Control Plane based on BGP.
+The Compass Metro Fabric Design aims to enable simplification across all layers of a Service Provider network.
+Thus, the Compass Metro Fabric services layer focuses on a converged Control Plane based on BGP.

 BGP based Services include EVPNs and Traditional L3VPNs (VPNv4/VPNv6).